hyperborean72/notification-service/README_EN.md

 - listening for event messages from the RabbitMQ queues
  - writing to the database on the event occurrence
   - generating notifications in response to event messages (or a series of notifications according to priorities)
-   - sending notifications to recipients according to their role
+   - sending individual notifications to recipients authenticated with Keycloak and connected via websocket
    - registering  result of the critical notification processing into the database
 ***********************************************************************************************